Jin Long Si Temple: History

 Jin Long Si Temple, originally known as Jin Long Miao, was constituted under a trust and established as a religious and charity mission in 1941, with funds and donations from philanthropic Chinese merchants.
 The temple started off as an attap hut on a land around Bartley donated by a grateful devotee.
 It was later rebuilt by Wan Guan Lin into a zinc-roof and wooden structure, while devotees had constructed a huge statue of the Laughing Buddha out of saw dust, a pagoda and also a pavilion with the life-size figure of their patron deity, Nan Wu Wu Ji Sheng Mu.

-While the temple at Lorong How Sun was basically a Chinese Mahayana Buddhist temple, its teachings was a fusion of the "san-jiao" (three religion) derived mainly from Buddhism, Taoism and Confucianism.
+While the temple at Lorong How Sun was basically a Chinese Mahayana Buddhist temple, its teachings was a fusion of the "san-jiao" (three teachings) derived mainly from Buddhism, Taoism and Confucianism.
 The temple also had many Taoist deities like Nan Wu Wu Ji Sheng Mu and Pan Gu.
 Occupying an area of 1,840 square metres, the temple had approximately 4,000 regular worshippers and more than 300 registered members.

 Relocation

 On 20 January 2003, the Urban Redevelopment Authority (URA) issued a compulsory land acquisition order to acquire the plot of land belonging to the temple as part of URA's redevelopment plan for a nearby Mass Rapid Transit (MRT) construction of the Circle Line Project (Phase III).
 During this period, several community measures including blogs and online petitions were started to save the temple and the Bodhi tree; the temple remained active in contributing to the grassroots organisations in Braddell Heights with funds and manpower despite modest resources.
 It was reported in The Straits Times, the local broadsheet newspaper, that the temple regularly sponsors functions for its next door neighbour, the Ramakrishna Mission Home for orphans and wayward boys.
 Ramakrishna Mission Home, in reciprocating the temple's kindness, allowed the devotees to take a short cut through its premises for those walking uphill to the temple.

 In January 2008, a legal suit, denoted Eng Foong Ho v.
 Attorney-General, was filed by three devotees to save the temple site from government acquisition, alleging that it was in violation of the Constitution.
 The case was dismissed by the High Court on 25 February on the grounds that "the devotees had no standing to make the application".
 The temple was given two months to relocate to a temporary site, and subsequently to a permanent home in Tai Seng Avenue.
 The temple's land is to be merged with state land next to it, for sale in the second half of 2008, while the Bodhi tree will be retained by imposing for its preservation as part of the tender conditions for the redevelopment of the site.

-Jing Long Si relocated its premises on a plot of land at 32 Tai Seng Ave, Singapore.
+Jing Long Si relocated its premises on a plot of land at 32 Tai Seng Avenue, Singapore.